identinet/did-web-server/docs/src/content/docs/did-management/deactivate-did.md

 ### Place Verifiable Credential in Verifiable Presentation

-The last step in preparing the data for submission is to place the signed Verifiable Credential within a Verifiable Presentation and secure the registration against replay attacks. did-web-server prevents reply attacks i.e. the observation and resubmission of a valid presentation with the goal of overwriting the current configuration of the DID, by expecting the hash of the current DID document to be present as a [challenge](https://www.w3.org/TR/vc-data-integrity/#proofs) in the proof section of the Verifiable Presentation,
+The last step in preparing the data for submission is to place the signed Verifiable Credential within a Verifiable Presentation and secure the registration against replay attacks. did-web-server prevents reply attacks, i.e. the observation and resubmission of a valid presentation with the goal of overwriting the current configuration of the DID, by expecting the hash of the current DID document to be present as a [challenge](https://www.w3.org/TR/vc-data-integrity/#proofs) in the proof section of the Verifiable Presentation,